Last updated on .

 North side of the Republic Monument

 On the south side, Atatürk is in Western clothing standing next to İsmet İnönü (1884-1973) and Fevzi Çakmak (1876-1950).
 Soviet ambassador Semyon Ivanovich Aralov (1880-1969) stands behind İnönü in a show of gratitude to the Soviets for financial and military aid during the Turkish War of Independence.
-A soldier stands on each side.
+A soldier stands on the east and west sides.

 South side of the Republic Monument at Taksim Square in Istanbul, Turkey